People’s Climate March: solidarity actions across the Peninsula on Sept. 20-21

 The message: it’s time to act.
 And here on the Olympic Peninsula, we will march in solidarity in three places:

-On Saturday, September 20, 2014, from 10 a.m. – 1 p.m., beginning and ending at the Port Angeles City Pier, OCA, along with Stop the Checkpoints and other community organizations, will lead a vigil, rally, and march.
+On Saturday, September 20, 2014, from 10 a.m. – 1 p.m., beginning and ending at the Port Angeles City Pier, OCA, along with other community groups, will lead a vigil, rally, and march.

 10-10:30: Semi-silent vigil led by faith communities (or family time at the beach)